EmploymentOS for your Business

 This helps to prevent any legal issues such as privacy violations, defamation, or infringement of intellectual property rights.

-This can be done through your social media policy, and prevents any sensitive information or important document from being leaked unknowingly.
+This can be done through your social media policy.
+This helps prevent any sensitive information or important documents from being leaked unknowingly.

 What should you include in a company social media policy?